dronenb/notes/docs/git.md

 # Git

+Tips and tricks for working with `git`.

-If there are upstream commits and you are ahead:
+## Rebase when there are upstream changes

 ```bash
 git remote add upstream <upstream-repository-URL>